liferay/liferay-docs/devGuide/en/chapters/01-introduction.markdown

 ## Developing applications for Liferay

-According to Wikipedia “A web application is an application that is accessed over a network such as the Internet or an intranet.”
+According to Wikipedia "A web application is an application that is accessed over a network such as the Internet or an intranet."
 A portal application is a web application that can coexist with many other applications in a civilized way and also that can leverage functionality provided by the portal platform to reduce the